nicofirst1/speaker-adaptation/README.md

 ## Installation

 ### Conda env
-You can either instal by coopying the conda yaml file with the following command:
+You can either install by copying the conda yaml file with the following command:

 ```bash
 conda env create -f uvapb.yml